 With only four holds, we decided to string them across the roof to see how they performed, they'd been else where on the wall and they're so positive we figured that they'd be good on the roof... and they are and aren't.
 They are positive and there are good areas to grab, but unfortunately they're not that good and anything that requires matching you're going to have to work real hard for!
 The group consensus is that they're holds that are good enough for the roof, but if you're not a person that climbs roofs alot (like we do) you're just going to get pitched onto the floor (Noodles was totally shut down by the sequence), else where they're just great fun to climb on.

 We've had different ranges of Climb It's holds around the wall for a real long time and other than a set of feet from the Sediments range (that were redesigned, as Climb It found the problem with them and went straight to work fixing it) we've had no problems... even after we lent the local gym some holds, other than where a rope had dragged on the hold for months on end, they cleaned up like new and there were no breakages.
-Allez Up (our local gym) the walls are scattered with Climb it holds and although they have some large shapes they can be deceiving and the holds are never what you'd expect.
-I find that their holds have the real rock feel without the sharp edges and The Patinas are no different.
-They have some sharp angles but they don't dig into your hands.
-I could climb on them all day.
-I think that a with a wall our size the Patinas are best on the roof, they are great anywhere on the wall but are most challenging (and deceiving) on overhanging terrain.
-At first we were trying to run a straight line from hold to hold but we were quick to realize that they aren't as big as expected.
-Even they look huge there is only a portion of the hold that's ideal to hang onto.
-Now that we changed the line they feel better and I was able to link the sequence.
+Allez Up (

 No comments: